simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - When a program data operation to a sector fails, the sector is marked bad and taken out of service.
     - Bad sectors are recorded in flash journal meta data.
-- The max KV attribute size is restricted to N x sector-size e.g. n = 2, or n = 4.
+- The KV attribute size is restricted to N x sector-size e.g. n = 2, or n = 4.
 On K64F, the max attribute size would be 4kB (N=2) or 8kB (N=4).
 - A flash journal slot is composed of a set of storage blocks.
     - A block corresponds to N sectors forming a physical address range with no holes (i.e. contiguous).
-    - A block contains no bad blocks.
+    - A block contains no bad sectors.
-    - If a bad sector is detected in a block, the block is split into 2 sub-blocks, with the bad block missing from both sub-blocks.
+    - If a bad sector is detected in a block, the block is split into 2 sub-blocks, with the bad sector missing from both sub-blocks.
         - The original block is detached from the slot.
         - The bad sector is recorded in the journal meta data.
         - The 2 sub-blocks are attached to slot and managed like the other blocks.